xDaryamo/puccini/FAQ.md

 templating language, but rather as a representation of a semantic structure.

 That said, nothing is stopping you from using templates.
 You can pipe the TOSCA or Clout to and from the tool of your choice at any point.
-Just bote the proper escaping of quotation marks to avoid invalid YAML.
+Just note the proper escaping of quotation marks to avoid invalid YAML.
 Also remember that indentation in YAML is significant, so it can be tricky to insert blocks into arbitrary locations.
 Generally, using text templating to manipulate YAML is not a great idea for these reasons.